-Special status species that were not identified during previous wildlife monitoring but have the potential to occur in the California Terrestrial and Wildlife Management Plan Boundary include the foothill yellow-legged frog (Rana boylii); a CDFW species of special concern (SSC, CDFW 2019, AECOM 2019; AECOM 2020).3 While the Renewal Corporation will not perform any formal surveys for the foothill yellow-legged frog, observations of the species during VES surveys for WPT and other species will be noted and reported to the Commission, USFWS, SWRCB, and CDFW in the monthly status report (Section 4.1).
-If the foothill yellow-legged frog is observed in or near a construction area during a VES survey, the Renewal Corporation will determine, in consultation with CDFW, the best management measures to minimize impact on the species.
-If CDFW recommends that individuals be relocated, such relocations will be conducted pursuant to the guidelines developed in coordination with CDFW.
+Special status species that were not identified during previous wildlife monitoring but have the potential to occur in the Oregon Terrestrial and Wildlife Management Plan Boundary include the foothill yellow-legged frog (Rana boylii) and Oregon spotted frog (Rana pretiosa) (AECOM 2019; 2020).
+The conservation status of these special status frogs is set forth below in Table 3-4.
+While the Renewal Corporation will not perform any formal surveys for these species, observations of these species during VES surveys for WPT and other species will be noted and reported by the Renewal Corporation to the Commission, USFWS, ODEQ and ODFW in its monthly status reports (Section 4.1).
+If a foothill yellow-legged frog or an Oregon spotted frog is observed in or near a construction area during a VES survey, the Renewal Corporation will determine, in coordination with ODFW, the best management measures to minimize impact on the species.
+If ODFW recommends that individuals be relocated, such relocations will be conducted pursuant to the guidelines developed in coordination with ODFW.